Perflutren protein type A microsphere (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have a congenital heart defect, heart disease, congestive heart failure, heart rhythm problem, heart attack, or lung disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have lung disease, heart disease, congestive heart failure, heart rhythm problems, or had a heart attack.

 - This medicine contains albumin, which is made from human blood.
 All donated blood is tested for certain viruses.
 Although your risk for getting a virus from the medicine is very low, talk with your doctor if you have concerns.